mjordan/tutorial_on_updating_using_workbench/README.md

 ## Prerequisites

 - some experience using Islandora Workbench (doesn't matter what type of tasks) - important thing is that you know what configuration files are, what `--check` does, and that you're comfortable with the command line
-- a working instance of Islandora Workbench on your computer (the more recent the better)
+- a working installation of Islandora Workbench on your computer (the more recent the better)

 Sample data, and instances of Islandora, will be provided.